 This system automatically turns the headlights on or off according to ambient light levels.
 To turn the system on, rotate the headlight switch counterclockwise to the A (AUTO) position.
 When the system is on, the headlight time delay feature is also on.
-This means the headlights will stay on for up to 90 seconds after you turn the ignition switch OFF.
+This means the headlights will stay on for up to 90 seconds after you place the ignition into the OFF position.
 To turn the automatic system off, move the headlight switch out of the AUTO position.

-NOTE: The engine must be running before the head-lights will come on in the automatic mode.
+NOTE: The engine must be running before the headlights will come on in the automatic mode.